shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/synthserver/master/pics/IMG_2872.jpeg)

-Turns an ESP32 & an i2s chip into a remote battery powered 10-voice syntheiszer that responds over wifi using UDP.
+Turns an ESP32 & an i2s chip & speaker into a WiFi controlled battery powered 10-voice synthesizer.
+Supports additive sine, saw, square, triangle oscillators as well as a full FM stage, modeled after the DX7 including support for DX7 patches.

-They're cheap to make ($25 each, bring your own battery).
+They're cheap to make ($7 for the ESP, $6 for the I2S amp, speakers from $0.50 up depending on quality) and can be powered off of 9V batteries for many hours or LiPo / USB battery cells for much, much longer.
+Pulls around 100mA at max amplitude, receiving WiFi packets with oscillators going.

 The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled from a laptop or phone or etc.